 - Slice the tops from the strawberries and discard the leaves.
 Place strawberries in a blender or food processor and blend 30 seconds at a time until all berries are crushed.
 This will give you about 1 1/2 cup of crushed strawberries.

-- Scoop out one tablespoon into a small bowl and set aside.
+- Scoop out 1 tablespoon into a small bowl and set aside.

 - Add crushed strawberries, milk, oil, and the two beaten eggs and mix until well incorporated.

-- Grease a standard 12 count muffin tin, spray with cooking oil.
+- Grease a standard 12-count muffin tin, spray with nonstick spray.
 Scoop muffin batter into each tin.

 - Bake for 20-25 minutes.
 Mine were perfect at 22 minutes.

-- Combine one cup powdered sugar, two tablespoons milk, 1/4 teaspoon vanilla extract, and the reserved tablespoon of crushed strawberries to make a glaze.
+- Combine 1 cup powdered sugar, two tablespoons milk, 1/4 teaspoon vanilla extract, and the reserved tablespoon of crushed strawberries to make a glaze.

 - Let the muffins cool completely, dip the tops of the muffin into the glaze.
 Let the glaze sit until hardened.